Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Experimental Setup

 \subsection{Instruction-following Models}

-To evaluate retrieval-augmented instruction-following language models, we present the models with an instruction, followed by the retrieved passages and the query.
-The prompt template for open-domain QA and multi-hop QA tasks is given in \cref{fig:prompt_qa}, whereas conversational QA differs slightly, replacing the question with conversation history (\cref{fig:prompt_convqa}).
-We consider four instruction-following models that primarily differ based on the type of training data used.
-We use the same generation parameters for all instruction-following models, described in \Cref{appendix:instruction_model_details}.
+As shown in \Cref{fig:generic_prompt_template}, we use a standardized prompt template that contains an instruction, passage(s) from an information source, and the question to elicit answers from instruction-following language models.
+We replace the question with conversation history for TopiOCQA.
+Inspired from \citet{mishra2022naturalinstructions}, we formulate the instruction as -- ``\texttt{Please answer the following question given the following passages}''.
+We refer to this instruction as \textbf{Instr. v1}.
+We consider four models that differ primarily based on their training regimes.
+We use the same generation parameters for all instruction-following models, described in \Cref{appendix:generation_params}.

-\paragraph{Flan-T5} We use the 11B parameter version of T5 \citep{raffel2020t5}, which has been trained by \citet{chung2022flant5} using the instruction fine-tuning methods proposed by \citet{wei2022flan}.
-Flan-T5 is trained on multiple publicly-available instruction-following datasets \citep{sanh2022t0, wang2022super, wei2022flan}.
-Together, these datasets encompass more than 1800 tasks, of which over 200 are QA tasks.
-Out of the three datasets on which we evaluate, the training split of NQ and HotpotQA are included in Flan-T5's training regime.
+\textbf{Flan-T5} \cite{chung2022flant5} -- We use the 11B parameter obtained by training T5 \citep{raffel2020t5} on multiple instruction-following datasets \citep{sanh2022t0, wang2022super, wei2022flan}.
+These datasets encompass 1800+ tasks, of which 200+ are QA tasks.
+The training splits of NQ and HotpotQA are included in these datasets.